Proportionality (law): Criminal law

 Proportionality is also present in other areas of municipal law in the United States, such as civil procedure.
 For example, it is embodied in Fed.R.Civ.P.
 26(b)(2)(C), which considers whether the burden or expense of the proposed discovery outweighs its likely benefit.
 Proportionality is a key consideration in the discovery process, and has been applied to e-discovery, where it has been attributed with significant cost-savings.
 It is likely that proportionality will be applied to new and developing areas of law, such as the law of legal technology.

+Laws of war

+The term "proportionate" means two different things in the context of laws of war: jus ad bellum and jus in bello.